eavm512/ME396P-F2022-G03/Lightning Talk and Demo-test files/ReadMe.md

 #Bluetooth Com
 - historical sketches for the ESP32 board getting it to communicate over bluetooth
 - BT_Demo.py file that receives bluetooth data

+#FlaskDemo
+- and earlier version of the Flask portion of the project
+- relied on being passed Rack object
+- was later modified to final version which read logs instead of Rack objects so that Flask (which is constantly running) and the rest of the python project
+		(which is constantly running to read bluetooth information)can both run at the same time via multiple kernels so as to not need multi threading.